mieko/rbclipper/README.md

     triangle = [[0,0], [0,100], [50, -100]]

 Clipper supports both holes and complex polygons.
-Coordinates for simple polygons are counter-clockwise for shells, and and counter-clockwise for holes.
+Coordinates for output polygons are clockwise for shells, and and counter-clockwise for holes.
 See force_orientation.

+Note that since 2.8, Clipper defines orientation with respect to a _downward-increasing Y axis_, similar to how many 2D GUI/drawing APIs position coordinate (0,0) at the top-left corner.
+The bindings have followed Clipper proper in this regard.

 Multiple polygons are represented as simply an array of polygons.